l4zy9uy/codehustle/backend/DEPLOYMENT.md

 ### 1. Environment Configuration

-Create a `.env` file in the `backend/` directory with production values:
+Create a `.env` file in the `backend/` directory with production values (copy from `.env.example` as a template).
+Keep the real values in your secret manager and inject them during deployment:

 ```env
 ENV=production